flaxseed go bad

 Can you freeze flax seeds?

-You can definitely freeze flax seeds, whether they are whole or ground.
+Yes, you can definitely freeze seeds, whether they are whole flaxseed or ground.
 It is only important that you do not defrost them more than once.
+Take out only as much as you need for your flax meal.

 Conclusion

-Flax seeds are an excellent source of good omega-3 fats and valuable food in the diet.
+Flaxseeds are an excellent source of good omega-3 fats and valuable food with health benefits in the diet.
 If you’re a big fan and spend one bag in a month or two, then you don’t have to worry about shelf life and feel free to keep the pack at room temperature in the dark.

-But if you rarely use flax, then keep it in the refrigerator or even the freezer to prolong its shelf life as much as possible.
+But if you rarely use flax, then keep it in the refrigerator or even the freezer to prolong its duration as much as possible.
 Furthermore, do not grind the seeds before you want to use them.
 While whole, they have a much higher resistance to spoilage.

 *image by Syda_Productions/depositphotos